We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 download firmware package

 Step 3.
-When the firmware is downloaded successfully, click on "Fix Now" and the program will start to fix iPhone keeps restarting issue.
+When the firmware is downloaded successfully, click on "Fix Now," and the program will start to fix the iPhone keeps restarting issue.

 repairing